beatrizmf/gobarber/backend/docs/functionalities.md

 **Functional Requirements**

-- [ ] The user must be able to update his name, email and password.
+- [x] The user must be able to update his name, email and password.

-**Non-functional requirements**

 **Business rules**

-- [ ] The user cannot change his email to an email already used;
+- [x] The user cannot change his email to an email already used;
-- [ ] To update your password, the user must inform the old password;
+- [x] To update your password, the user must inform the old password;
 - [ ] To update your password, the user needs to confirm the new password.

 ## Provider panel